 Financing study abroad

-S&T study abroad exchange students are billed for 15 undergraduate or 9 graduate credits and applicable fees for a semester according to the regular S&T billing schedule.
+S&T study abroad/exchange students are billed for 15 undergraduate or 9 graduate credits and applicable fees for a semester according to the regular S&T billing schedule.
 Non-Missouri resident students are charged resident tuition fees while in an exchange student program abroad.
-In addition, all students pay a $300 study abroad administrative fee.
+In addition, all students pay a $300 non-refundable study abroad administrative fee.
+This fee is applied to the students account once they have been accepted by the host university.
 Check each program for detailed budget information and speak with your study abroad coordinator for more information.

 Important note: If you normally receive scholarships for out of state tuition, these scholarship(s) will not apply during your semester or year abroad in an exchange program since all students (out of state or in state) will be billed in-state tuition while studying abroad.

 Most Missouri S&T students studying abroad use some type of financial aid (loans, partial scholarships or grants) to fund their program.
 In most cases, funding does not come from one source, but rather from various sources (loans, partial scholarships, grants, personal savings, parents etc.).